DefinetlyNotAI/Logicytics/README.md

 ## Configuration

+The complete field reference, limits, source precedence, migration rules, and a parser-verified example are in [CONFIGURATION.md](CONFIGURATION.md).

 An optional project-root `logicytics.json` uses schema version `4`.
 Product policy is split into immutable `runtime`, `interaction`, `maintenance`, and `logging` sections.
 Profile membership remains in the typed collector registry,